nolsonlabs/solana-capacitor-dapp/README.md

   <p>Over the course of the Summer Camp I was also in touch with Max Lynch who is CEO and founder of Ionic/Capacitor about this project.
 Whilst I do not want to speak for him here, I have seen Max and his team go out of their way to support the CapacitorJS community.
 I am sure the Ionic folks would be able to help promote a Solana plugin to the community if we can create something production ready.</p>
   <h4>Project design</h4>
   <p>Through the Summer Camp I focused on creating a working POC focused on the new Android SDK for the 'fakedapp' provided by the core team.
 In the long run I see the case for two plugins, one for dApps and another for wallet projects.
 This would depend on the Solana Mobile team's roadmap and plans for the core libraries.</p>
+  <p>I will post my notes on a potential API for the Capacitor plugin in the next day or so</p>
   <h4>Code / existing implementation</h4>
   <p>Because the focus was on allowing web developers to access the 'fakedapp' native functionality, some more thought is required around how the 'fakedapp' functionality maps to the functionality provided by the web wallet adaptor.</p>
   <p>In it's current form the demo application provides a single function for developers to call get available wallets for a given environment.
 The next step will be to map (where possible) the remaining 'fakedapp' functionality to the web SDK the define an appropriate API/interfaces.
 The Angular demo app which was written in one sitting also needs to be cleaned up to make it easier to see what is happening.</p>